Who is this article for?

 - Select Update User to save your changes.

-Advanced role assignment using LDAP integration
+Advanced role assignment with LDAP integration

 Your Code42 environment's LDAP integration can be configured to assign user roles based on specific LDAP attributes.
 You must have at least one LDAP server created and fully configured before you can assign roles via LDAP Attribute Mapping.